Install OpenCilk

 option --prefix=/path/to/install/dir

-to the script.
+.)
 To see all options, pass

 the --help